cmditch/elm-ethereum/README.md

             |> Task.mapError prettifyHttpError
 ```

-Do not fret if the above looks perplexing.
-This is fairly advanced Elm.
-Lots is going on here.
-Partial function application.
-Function composition.
-Maps within maps.
-Record accessor sugar.
-The point is, your code can be terse, expressive, with great error handling baked in.

-Btw, this is an example of [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).
+This is an example of [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).
 A [great video](https://vimeo.com/113707214) by Scott Wlaschin.

 ## Why Elm